Routes · Namsan, Jung-gu

 How hard is the hill section really?

 Manageable.
-It is steady rolling up-and-down for 3.5 km, not a single brutal climb.
-Great if you have not done much hill work and want to try some.
-The climb up to the tower itself is the steeper part: about 200 m of vertical in 1 km.
+Steady rolling up-and-down for 3.5 km, not a single brutal climb, great if you have not done much hill work.
+The climb to the tower itself is the steeper part: about 200 m of vertical in 1 km.

 -